 When you’re experiencing severe pain or you’ve sustained a broken bone, it’s much more clear cut that you need emergency services right away.
 In the case of oral injuries, it’s not always so obvious.
 If you have a bad toothache or it’s become chipped, is it considered a dental emergency?
 The dentists at Texas Dentistry want you to know that the next best step is to always give us a call.
 Not only can we get you scheduled, but we can provide valuable advice on stabilizing your condition before you arrive for emergency dentistry in Kaufman!

-If you believe you may be having a dental emergency, start by giving our dental office a call.
 It doesn’t matter if your tooth is hurting severely as a result of tooth decay or physical trauma, calling us gives you a chance to schedule an appointment.
-One of our team members will gladly inform you of what to do next and make sure that you’re condition is managed before you get to our dental office.
 In the meantime, here’s what our dentists recommend you do to improve your condition depending on the type of emergency you’re having.

 The overall cost of your dental treatment can vary depending on the severity of the emergency itself.
 For example, oral infections may only require antibiotics if they are not severe.
-However, more extensive treatments may require root canal therapy which does require more time and resources to complete.
+However, more extensive treatments may require root canal therapy, which does involve more time and resources to complete.
 Regardless, the last thing you should do is allow your condition to worsen, which will likely only result in higher overall costs.
 We’ll work with you to create a treatment plan that’s affordable and manageable.
+In the case of an orthodontic emergency, small problems with braces or wires can be fixed at a relatively low cost (if any), but major damage will cost more.

 Tooth pain can be caused by a variety of problems, including a lodged popcorn kernel, enamel erosion, or even a tooth infection.
 When you arrive at our office, our emergency dentist will conduct a thorough examination of your teeth and gums and take X-rays to determine the source of your pain.
 If it’s an infection, we’ll likely need to treat it with root canal therapy.
 Although this procedure has a reputation for being painful, our team uses the latest techniques and technology to make sure that you don’t feel an ounce of discomfort during the process.
 We also offer a variety of sedation techniques that will help keep you calm and relaxed throughout your treatment.